 Your decisions for tomorrow and why they matter with your life goals.

 Its’s reality check time.
 You’ve created this magical pathway from your life goal to where you are now, but you might spot a problem.

 The problem is what you’re doing right now.
-You might be like me, overweight, and fighting the midlife tyre which won’t leave my waist.
+At the present time, you might be like me, overweight, and fighting the midlife tyre which won’t leave our waists.
 You might not be.
-The point is, where you are, and where your plan needs you might be quite different.
+The point is this, where you are, and where your plan needs you might be quite different.

 Now your decisions for tomorrow matter.

 Without your life goals, what you do tomorrow is irrelevant.
-It doesn’t matter.
-With your life goals, you hold a vision, a dream of your ideal life and you want it.
-Life goals become central to your focus as you adjust your decisions to help you get on the right path.
+With your life goals, in effect, you hold a vision of your ideal life and you want it.
+Life goals become central to your focus, as you adjust your decisions to help you get on the right path.